PritamBanerjee21/POWER-BI-PROJECT/README.md

 - **Edit Interaction**
 - **Custom and Conditional Columns**
 - **DAX Measures**: A total of 35 DAX measures, ranging from simple to complex, were created to generate insights.
+- **Dynamic Title**: Leveraged DAX to create dynamic titles which changes upon selection of slicers.

 ## Key Insights
 1. **16 teams** have participated across **17 seasons**, with a total of **1106 matches** played.